 The S6 Pure is almost at par with the S5 Max when it comes to airflow.
-It has the same figure in the balanced and turbo setting and has slightly more airflow with the max setting.
+It has the same figure in the balanced and turbo setting, with slightly more airflow in the max setting.

-I can see this airflow in action cleaning sand on hard floors as it was able to pick up 100% in two tests.
+You can see this airflow in action as it was able to pick up 100% of sand on hard floors in two tests.

 How noisy is the S6 Pure?

 To measure noise levels, I used a sound meter a few feet away from the robot.

 Here are the results in all the power settings.